biopragmatics/oquat/docs/invalids/prefix/drugbank.md

-# MetaCyc
+# drugbank: DrugBank

+This page summarize the different resources that reference `drugbank` but use local unique identifiers that do not match the standard pattern of ^DB\d{5}$.
+Of the 2 resources,
-The following 4 variants were found: ['DRUGBANK', 'DrugBank', 'Drugbank', 'drugbank']
+4 variants on the standard prefix were found: ['DRUGBANK', 'DrugBank', 'Drugbank', 'drugbank'].

-## `chebi`
+## `chebi`: Chemical Entities of Biological Interest

-Identifiers for this prefix are given correctly in Chemical Entities of Biological Interest.
+Identifiers for this prefix are given incorrectly correctly in `chebi`.

 | external_xref           |   usages_count | usages                                              |
 |-------------------------|----------------|-----------------------------------------------------|